rraval/zeroindexed/docs/_posts/2021-05-08-gpg-encryption-subkeys.md

 The initial thought is to simply associate some metadata with a specially generated `subkey` that identifies it as special-only-for-explicit-personal-use.
 The vague hope is to prevent others from implicitly using this key when sending me encrypted email or sharing work related secrets.

 Unfortunately, the ecosystem doesn't support any metadata of the sort.
-[GPG does not yet seem to support encrypting via a specific subkey][gpg-specific-subkey], an assertion supported by the [Debian wiki on GPG subkeys][debian-subkey]:
+You can [force GPG to use a specific subkey with an explicit invocation][gpg-specific-subkey]:

+> When using `gpg` an exclamation mark (!) may be appended to force using the specified primary or secondary key and not to try and calculate which primary or secondary key to use.

+However the [default behaviour for GPG makes it easy to do the wrong thing][debian-subkey]:

 > If you have multiple encryption subkeys, gpg is said to encrypt only for the most recent encryption subkey and not for all known and not revoked encryption subkeys.